Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Treadwell did not have a touchdown catch in that outing against the Colts.

-- The Colts are conceding 248.8 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The Colts are allowing 248.8 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- At 1.9 passing TDs allowed per game, the Colts defense is ranked 30th in the NFL.
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the league.

 Recent Performances